Shadow theatre

 Although the exhibition at the Käthe Kollwitz Museum has been temporarily closed, the artist is still present.
 The Kollwitz avatar stands ready for a conversation in the museum foyer.

-every two months, the first Thursday of the month | 18.00
+every two months, one Thursday per month | 17.00

 Duration: ca 60 minutes